 Bashkortostan covers an area of 142 900 km2 or app.
 0.8% of the total area of the Russian Federation.
 It occupies a large part of the Southern Urals, the adjacent Bashkirian part of the Ural foreplains, and the high plain belt of the Bashkirian Transural region.
-It borders on Perm and Sverdlov regions in the north, Chelyabinsk Region in the southeast, Orenburg Region in the south and southwest, the Republic of Tatarstan in the west, and the Udmurt Republic in the northwest.
-Its territory extends 550 km from north to south and 430 km from west to east between 51°31' and 56°34' north latitude and 53°10' and 59°59' east longitude.
+It borders on Perm and Sverdlov regions in the north, the Chelyabinsk Region in the southeast, the Orenburg Region in the south and southwest, the Republic of Tatarstan in the west, and the Udmurt Republic in the northwest.
+Its territory extends 550 km from north to south and 430 km from west to east between 51°31′ and 56°34′ north latitude and 53°10′ and 59°59′ east longitude.

-In 2018 4 063 300 people lived in the republic, including 2 540 000 in cities.
+In 2018 4 063 300 people were living in the republic, including 2 540 000 in cities.
 The Republic of Bashkortostan has the seventh-largest population among subjects of the Russian Federation.
 People of nearly 100 different nationalities live in Bashkortostan, including Bashkirs, Russians, Tatars, Chuvash, Mari, Ukrainians, and Germans.
 The Bashkirs are the indigenous inhabitants.

 Coat of arms